C-574/PhotonVM/docs/index.md

 The name *Photon* was chosen because every instruction that can be executed is very small and lightweight, as they  are packed into only 16-bits.

-The code that the Photon compiler packs into a executable format is very Assembly-like and linear.
+The code that the Photon compiler packs into an executable format is very Assembly-like and linear.
 Also the VM is portable between different operating systems (currently only tested on Windows 7/10 and Linux Ubuntu 14.04 LTS).

 # Examples #